 Opening image: what remains of the windmill by St. Peter’s church, Kirkhouse

-Here we list the three buildings identified as water mills in South Ronaldsay – and another in Burray.
-While, today, we have many turbines dotted around the island, there is physical evidence of just one windmill.
+Here we list the four buildings identified as water mills in South Ronaldsay – and another in Burray.
+Ordnance Survey maps show two further mills – one at Head (1882, 1903) and another at Gaira [see the Scottish Water Mills website].
+While, today, we have many turbines dotted around the island, there is physical evidence remaining of just one windmill.
 The last working windmill in Orkney appears to have been in Papay Westray (South Via Mill) and was working until 1958.
 The only windmill listed for South Ronaldsay was at Kirkhouse Point – and we discuss that below.

 Close by there are also some stone walls that look like the remains of supports for a small wharf.

-Kirkhouse Mill – This Kirkhouse is on the west coast of the island.
+Kirkhouse Mill aka Kirkhouse Meal Mill – This Kirkhouse is on the west coast of the island.
 On the left in the photograph above, there is what was a three-storey kiln building, and, on the right, is what is described in Canmore as a ‘two-storey mill building, dating to the later 18th Century’.
 It hosted an overshot wheel fed by Oback Burn.
 The burn runs from a lake on the hillside to the south.
 From there, it flows into Widewall Bay.
+The Mill is a Category B Listed Building.
+Click for map.

 Kirkhouse Mill was largely used for milling Bere – a grain that has probably been grown in Orkney since Neolithic times.
 Bere is a six-row barley which is, today, largely cultivated in Orkney.
 Some is also produced in Shetland, Caithness and the Western Isles.
 It was used in the manufacture of Scotch whisky and to produce beremeal for bread, bannocks and biscuits.
 Today, the main mill producing beremeal is a nineteenth-century watermill close to Birsay in Orkney’s north mainland – Barony Mills [click for a map].
 Their strapline is ‘The Only Place on Earth for Stoneground Bere’.